Braided finite automata and representation theory: Combinatorial representations of the braid group

 \subsection{Acknowledgments}

 I am indebted to M.V.
 Lawson for numerous illuminating discussions on finite state automata.
-I am also thankful to D. Johnston and F. Tessolin for useful discussions and comments.
+I am also thankful to D. Johnston and F. Tesolin for useful discussions and comments.